-In 2020, AGH UST carried out 564 scientific research projects:
+In 2020, the AGH UST carried out 564 scientific research projects:

-In addition, AGH UST conducted 53 education projects:
+In addition, the AGH UST conducted 53 education projects:

 The most prestigious projects that are funded by EU framework programmes constitute the grants awarded by the European Research Council (ERC).
 Financial support is provided to scientists who excel at conducting pioneering and ground-breaking research.
 In recent years, ERC grants have been awarded to two AGH UST professors:

 For more than two decades, AGH UST scientists have been participating in projects linked to research programmes at CERN, the European Organization for Nuclear Research.
 9 AGH UST staff members and 5 doctoral students are part of a group that works on the ATLAS experiment at CERN.
 The team works on physical analyses, such as examining Higgs boson decays, diffraction processes, or measurements of heavy ion collisions.
 One of the group’s greatest achievements was to carry out measurements of an extremely rare phenomenon of photon-photon scattering or an infrequent decay of the Higgs boson into leptons and a photon.
 Another team that participates actively in experiments at CERN is a team of scientists working on the LHCb experiment.
 Members of the LHCb-AGH UST group perform physical analyses, contributing significantly to the preparation of the software and hardware of the experiment.